GeekyHawks/react-native-ui-components/docs/Theme.md

 # Theme System

-The `Theme` in this library provides a **centralized design system** for typography, colors, and sizes across all UI components.
+The `Theme` in this library provides a **centralized design system** for typography, colors, spacing, and sizes across all UI components.
 It ensures consistency, reduces repeated styles, and makes your app easier to maintain.

 ## ✨ Why use a theme?

-- ✅ **Consistency** – Same font family, font sizes, button sizes and colors across all components.
+- ✅ **Consistency** – Same font family, font sizes, spacing scale, and colors across all components.
 - ✅ **Dark Mode / Light Mode** – Automatically adapt components to user’s system preferences or app setting.
 - ✅ **Customizability** – Override defaults to match your brand’s design system.
 - ✅ **Scalability** – Add new variants without rewriting styles everywhere.